 Behavioural effects including eating more or less; sleeping too much or too little; procrastinating or neglecting responsibilities; using alcohol, cigarettes, or drugs to relax; and nervous habits (e.g. nail biting, pacing).

-The average length of sick leave due to a stress related illness is over 30 days compared to 21 days for general work related illness.
-More than 10 million working days are lost each year as a result of stress, anxiety and depression.

 The HSE have developed management standards to help reduce levels of occupational stress.
 The Management Standards define the characteristics of an organisation where the risks from work-related stress are being effectively managed.
 The standards cover six primary sources of stress at work.